hazemAmir/MappSent/README.md

 ```
 ### Results of the 2017 SemEval edition
 ```
-1. ./MappSent.sh 100 5 2 2017 test
+1. ./MappSent.sh sg 100 5 2 2017 test

 The default parameters are:

-sg   a skipgram model of 100 dimensions
+-sg     a skipgram model of 100 dimensions
-5    a window size of 5 words.
+-5      a window size of 5 words.
-2   a minimum token length of 3.
+-2      a minimum token length of 3.
-2017   Semeval 2017 edition.
+-2017   Semeval 2017 edition.
-test   the experiments are conducted on the test set.
+-test   the experiments are conducted on the test set.

 ```
 You will otain the following results of SemEval 2017 dataset provided by the official SemEval scorer: